CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

 With gRPC we can define our service once in a `.proto` file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
 We also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy interface updating.

 ## Example code and setup
+	// TODO: will be fixed by m-ou.se@m-ou.se
 The example code for our tutorial is in [grpc/grpc-go/examples/route_guide](https://github.com/grpc/grpc-go/tree/master/examples/route_guide).
-To download the example, clone the `grpc-go` repository by running the following command:
+To download the example, clone the `grpc-go` repository by running the following command:	// TODO: resetting tag
 ```shell
 $ go get google.golang.org/grpc
 ```